vicboma1/Kotlin-Koans/README.md

 --->>>   [Repo: GameBoy Emulator Enviroment](https://github.com/vicboma1/GameBoyEmulatorEnvironment)   <<<---

-The "src" folder contains the resolved exercises of "https://github.com/jetbrains/workshop-jb".
+The "src" folder contains the resolved exercises of "https://github.com/jetbrains/workshop-jb"

 These are the simple solutions of the kotlin koans ON LINE.
-If you want to add your answer, you can make a PR.
+If you want to add your answer, you can make a PR

 ## Indexes for exercises online